 What is architectural conservation?
 Architectural conservation describes the process which material, historical and design durability of mankind’s built architectural history is prolonged to last longer and to be able to sustain difficult conditions or to be kept sustainable, in general.

-There are many ways and forms as to how one could possibly conserve and attempt to conserve such architectural heritages such as rehabilitation, restoration, reconstruction and preservation.
-Not all countries recognize all 4 and use them, some countries like Canada only recognize preservation, rehabilitation and restoration.
+There are many ways and forms as to how one could possibly conserve and attempt to conserve architectural heritages such as rehabilitation, restoration, reconstruction, and preservation.
+Not all countries recognize all 4 and use them, some countries like Canada only recognize preservation, rehabilitation, and restoration.

 Having the environment and pollution as two main factors of such happenings are no big news, but how is tourism such a prominent factor?
-Well, even though tourism is beneficial in both the economical, cultural and educational fields, it can be quite destructive to such important landmarks.
-For example, the Egyptian tomb of Seti the 1st is currently off limits to the public due to the degeneration that has been caused by tourists.
-The pyramids in Giza have also encountered problems due to large numbers of tourists; more tourists mean greater humidity and water presence, which can lead to erosion.
+Well, even though tourism is beneficial in both the economic, cultural and educational fields, it can be quite destructive to such important landmarks.
+For example, the Egyptian tomb of Seti the 1st is currently off-limits to the public due to the degeneration that has been caused by tourists.
+The pyramids in Giza have also encountered problems due to the large numbers of tourists; more tourists mean greater humidity and water presence, which can lead to erosion.